jrgrant/hass_ids_hyyp/README.md

 - Supports "Cell phone" type push notifications from IDS.
 These are the same as the notifications that you'd normally receive on your cellphone with the HYYP App.
     - Push notification summary is shown in `sensor.[site]_ids_push_notifications`.
-    - You can for example add a push notification automation to get "instant" notifications similar to the IDS app.
+    - You can for example add a HASS push notification to your phone automation to get "instant" notifications similar to the IDS app.
 - Adjustable polling time
     - For use with "GSM Modules"
-        *The IDS GSM Modules seem to have a monthly limit of 50MB and a certain daily limit.*
+        *The IDS GSM Modules seem to have a monthly limit of 50MB, and a certain daily limit.*
         - Polling interval can be adjusted to once a day or "Never*" - User can select the value at integration's "Configure"
         - Immediate updates are still done when any action (Arm, disarm, bypass, etc.) is performed
             - Refresh button can also be used for immediate update.